Hinsdale, Illinois: Parks and recreation

-The Katherine Legge Memorial Park and Lodge, located on 52 acre of woodland, was donated to the Village of Hinsdale in 1973.
+The Katherine Legge Memorial Park and Lodge, on 52 acre of woodland, was donated to the Village of Hinsdale in 1973.
 The lodge, built in 1927, may be rented for private and corporate events such as banquets, meetings, parties, picnics, receptions, and weddings.
 The park has a clubhouse with meeting rooms, a football/soccer field, a picnic area, playground apparatus, a scenic open space, a shelter, a frisbee golf course, a sledding hill, and four platform tennis courts.

 The 3 acre Hinsdale Community Swimming Pool is Hinsdale's public pool.
 The 14.7 acre Veeck Park is Hinsdale's skate park and contains a baseball field, 4 soccer/football fields, a playground, an awning for shelter in case it rains, and a sandbox by the playground.
 The 8.3 acre Brook Park has a ball field, a football/soccer field, a playground apparatus, and four tennis courts.
-The 6.55 acre Burns Field has ice skating, a covered picnic area, a playground, bathrooms/warming house, six tennis courts, 2 platform tennis courts, sand volleyball court and basketball court.
+The 6.55 acre Burns Field has ice skating, a covered picnic area, a playground, bathrooms/warming house, six tennis courts, 2 platform tennis courts, a sand volleyball court, and a basketball court.
 The 8.82 acre Pierce Park has a ball field, a football/soccer field, a picnic area, a playground apparatus, a shelter, and two tennis courts.
 The 14.50 acre Robbins Park has a football/soccer field, a playground apparatus, and two tennis courts.
 The 2.33 acre Stough Park has ice skating, a playground apparatus, and two tennis courts.

 The 4.04 acre Brush Hill Area has scenic open space and a sledding hill.
 The 1.8 acre Burlington Park has scenic open space.
 The 1.03 acre Dietz Park has a playground apparatus.
 The .91 acre Ehret Park has a shelter and scenic open space.
 The .98 acre Eleanor's Park has scenic open space.
 The 4.02 acre Highland Park has scenic open space.
 The 2.82 acre Melin Park has a playground apparatus.
 The 4.36 acre Memorial Building Grounds has scenic open space.
 The 2.33 acre Stough Park has scenic open space.
 The .89 acre Washington Circle has scenic open space.
 The 1.1 acre Woodland Park has scenic open space.